 - Defective Auto Parts – There are some trucking accidents that are caused by defective auto parts rather than the negligence of trucking companies or drivers.
 When this is the case, victims may be able to pursue compensation by pursuing product liability claims against manufacturers that designed or manufactured unsafe products.

 Discuss Your Case During a FREE Consultation

 Whatever caused your trucking wreck, you can be confident about placing your trust in Goeing Goeing & McQuinn PLLC.
-Our attorneys have leveraged over two decades of collective experience to handle challenging accident cases across the state of Kentucky.
+Our attorneys have leveraged over four decades of collective experience to handle challenging accident cases across the state of Kentucky.
 By leveraging our insight and the resources needed to fight back against insurance companies that put profits over people, we have been able to consistently secure the justice and compensation our clients needed.
 We encourage you to learn more about your rights and what we can do to help you navigate the process ahead by calling (859) 534-9327 for a free consultation.